Press Releases | Visa

 About Visa Inc.

 You should not place undue reliance on such statements.
-Except as required by law, Visa Inc. does not intend to update or revise any forward–looking statements as a result of new information, future developments or otherwise.
+Except as required by law, we do not intend to update or revise any forward-looking statements as a result of new information, future developments or otherwise.